richardyi25/hilbert-game/README.md

 # SKilbert

 A JavaScript-based game of deducing theorems in propositional intuitionistic logic.

-More information will be added soon (see 10th item in list)
+More information will be added soon (see list below)

 Features to be implemented, in rough order of decreasing importance